-I don't want to say too much else (because conversations are a thing), but I am going for my masters in Vocal Performance beginning Spring 2016 at the University of North Texas, so I will be moving to Denton by early December.
+I don't want to say too much else (because conversations are a thing), but I am currently in my second year of my masters in Vocal Performance at the University of North Texas.
+I'm slated to graduate December 2017.

 Also ENTJ.
 Like whoa.